 When choosing a place to live, it is important for some to know the laws for gun use and ownership of their future home.
-This post will cover the prevalence of guns in Croatia as well as gun restrictions, laws and information regarding permits.
+This post will cover:

 This post only relates to firearm ownership for private citizens.
 There are special regulations reserved for police officers, members of the Armed Forces of the Republic of Croatia, judicial police, other state bodies and security guards, which will not be covered below.